 - Our SIEM, SOAR and observability solutions.

-But let’s zoom out.
+Now let’s zoom out.

 Spelunking is the hobby of exploring caves and mines.
 Splunking, then, is the exploration of information caves and the mining of data.
 Splunk helps you explore things that aren’t easy to get to otherwise, like computer and machine data.
-But what does that really mean?
-Our official answer is that our data platform helps turn data into action.
-From our formal introduction:

 So, the short answer to what Splunk can do might just be: all kinds of stuff!
 Here’s a few starting points: